TheaterSPM450/SPM450/README.md

 **DO NOT PUSH UNSTABLE CODE HERE**

-*Tasks that may need doing*

-Horizontal bar on every page with proper position tracking

-Calibration feature design needs to be worked out

-Debug page with alex's test buttons added maybe

-Show message if file was successfully deleted, or if file was not found

-verify hardware functions are still operational in lab

-# NICK ALERT ##########
+*QUICK NOTE*

-# Hardware functionality may be commented out, simply so that people can work on code from their desktops
+Hardware functionality may be commented out, so that people can work on code from their desktops

-# I attempted to comment things out in a way that makes it easy to restore full functionality on RasPi
+I attempted to comment things out in a way that makes it easy to restore full functionality on RasPi

-# For example
+ For example

-# savePro = Button(profilePage, text='Save')#, command=(lambda e=ents: sf.fetch(e)))
+ savePro = Button(profilePage, text='Save')#, command=(lambda e=ents: sf.fetch(e)))

-# This button has a # after the final parenthesis, so that i could test button without working function
+ This button has a # after the final parenthesis, so that i could test button without working function

-# It can simply be restored by deleting the extra parenthesis and '#', as rest of line was preserved
+ It can be restored by deleting the extra parenthesis and '#', as rest of line was preserved